pytorch/tutorials/tutorial_submission_policy.md

      similar topic.
 A tutorial should not disproportionately endorse one technology over another.
 Please consult with Core Maintainers to ensure your content adheres to these guidelines.
-     Use the provided `ISSUE_TEMPLATE` for the new tutorial request.
+     Use the provided [ISSUE_TEMPLATE](https://github.com/pytorch/tutorials/blob/main/.github/ISSUE_TEMPLATE/feature-request.yml) for the new tutorial request - select **Feature request** when submitting an issue. .

      * If there is a tutorial on the existing topic that you would like to significantly refactor, you can just submit a PR.
 In the